 Take charge (weeks 25 to 52)

 The third stage focussed further on home and neighbourhood-based activities while continuing with a weekly centre-based physical activity session followed by a social and education session.
 Participants enacted action plans that were made during the transition phase and were supported through group social/education meetings once a month.

 At this stage the groups were encouraged to organise their own social interaction beyond the scope of the study and to consider doing activities together as part of their ongoing physical activity regime.
 Participants were informed about local opportunities for physical activity in the community via our partners at each site and were offered vouchers for taster activity sessions (supplied by our collaborators and partners, other local service providers /companies, including health walks, bowling clubs, dance classes, and Tai Chi).
 This introduced people to a range of both free and pay-for activities that are available in the local community.

 60-min. physical activity sessions + 20 min. social and educatin session continues once/week

 Additional social and education meetings once a month to support the enactment of

 Participants are actively engaged in other physical activity opportunities in the community

 REACT aims to be scaled up nationally and implemented in a range of settings ensuring its successful translation to community programmes.
-During this study, REACT will be delivered in a wide range of community settings to which we have access via our extensive network of collaborators and partners.
-These may include sports centres but both the space and the equipment requirements for delivering REACT make the delivery of the intervention feasible in any community facility including church halls and other community centres.
-These may be more appealing to older people than sports centres which usually promote a young, elite sport and performance focused image more appealing to younger populations.
+During this study, REACT was delivered in a wide range of community settings to which we had access via our extensive network of collaborators and partners.
+These included sports centres as well as church halls and other community centres, as both the space and the equipment requirements for delivering REACT made the delivery of the intervention feasible in any community facility.
+Non-fitness centred community spaces may be more appealing to older people than sports centres which usually promote a young, elite sport and performance focused image more appealing to younger populations.